disanza-franck/Swiss-Commute/README.md

 ## Results
 The visualizations in this project offer valuable insights into Swiss daily commuting patterns, providing an easy-to-understand representation of regional differences and the modes of transportation preferred by residents.

-## License
-This project is licensed under the [MIT License](LICENSE).
-You are free to use and modify this project for your own purposes, but please ensure that you adhere to the terms of the license and give appropriate credit.